jenniverse/jennybrain.com/_posts/2022-03-17-create-iMessage-stickers.md

 4. Save it, and click *Stickers*.
 5. For *iMessage App Icon*, design your own App Store icon and resize it into many different size following the requirements.
 (It may take some time!)
 6. For *Sticker Pack*, drag and drop the files you've created.
 7. You can run Simulator and see how it will look like on the iPhone or iPad.
 Open *XCode → Open Developer Tool → Simulator*.
-You would want to take screenshots on **iPhone 8 Plus, iPhone 11 Plus, and iPad Pro 12.9**.
+You would want to take screenshots on **iPhone 8 Plus, iPhone 11 Pro Max, and iPad Pro 12.9**.
 Those are the sizes of screenshots you need  when you upload your build for them to review.
 You can't submit the app without two of each.

 8. Once you're done, go to *Product* → *Archive*.
 Then, click *Validate App*.

     If you get an error with Apple Silicon Macs, go to *General* → *Pricing and Availability* → *iPhone and iPad Apps on Apple Silicon Macs* on App Store Connect and uncheck the *Make this app available* box.